Ez0n3/xOBSE-Plugins/README.md

 ## Description:

-Updated: **August 15, 2025**
+Updated: **August 18, 2025**

 This repo contains Plugins for Oblivion - xOBSE, including a Plugin Example (**Status: Tested and Working**).

-**xOBSE** is an SDK created by [Ian Patterson](https://github.com/ianpatt), which extends the functionality of **Oblivion** for mod authors.
+ * **xOBSE** is an SDK created by [Ian Patterson](https://github.com/ianpatt), which extends the functionality of **Oblivion** for mod authors.
-The original SDK used for building the xOBSE EXE can be found here: [xOBSE](https://www.nexusmods.com/oblivion/mods/37952)
+ * The original SDK used for building the xOBSE EXE can be found here: [xOBSE](https://www.nexusmods.com/oblivion/mods/37952)
-Using xOBSE in your mod will then make xOBSE a **Dependency** which you must must inform your users of and provide a link to.
+ * Using xOBSE in your mod will then make xOBSE a **Dependency** which you must must inform your users of and provide a link to ([xOBSE](https://www.nexusmods.com/oblivion/mods/37952)).

 This mirror of the SDK is currently set to support Oblivion runtime version: **1.2.26.0** - xOBSE version: **0.22.13.0**, other versions will need to be manually configured.
 It has also been pre-configured to build **Plugins** and is not intended for building the full EXE (Core and Loader).

 All necessary projects have been migrated to and built with **Visual Studio 2022 (v143)**, which can be downloaded here: [Visual Studio 2020](https://visualstudio.microsoft.com/downloads/)
+The highest version of VS officially supported before it was abandoned for CMake, is Visual Studio 2019 (v142).
+Building Plugins with v143 is **experimental**, but functioning.

 > [!TIP]